 5. Pay only for what you use by switching to Ting

 You might have heard of some companies that offer pay-as-you-go services.
 Ting is one of them.
 What’s great is that you pay for something only when you use it.
-That means, when you spend less time talking on the phone, you pay for fewer minutes!
+That means, when you spend less time talking on the phone or use Wi-Fi for calls, texts and data, you pay less!
 So, for the folks that like challenging themselves to spend less where they can, this is a great service.

 With these few things in mind, you’ll be able to cut your cell phone bill so you can use that money on your other money goals.